lauralola/Recipes-for-calm/README.md

 * To provide users with a easy to use, well designed and attractive website with content for creating calm.
 * To provide a clear purpose evident from first use of the website.
-* To provide different leveles of access and interactions with the website based on permissions.
+* To provide different levels of access and interactions with the website based on permissions.
 * To provide ways for users to interact with the content through likes and comments.

 ## Design